viet34tqc/notebook/optimize-react.md

 ## Context

-- Place context providers as low as possible
+- Place context providers as low as possible.
+Only wrap the components that need the context to avoid unnecessary renders.
 - Separate contexts based on types of state

 ## Using composition